sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 * Individual configurable options should be provided for each of these.

 ## 3. Core Dump Generation in SONiC
-In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `/var/core/*.core.gz`.
+In SONiC, the core dumps generated from any process crashes are directed to the location `/var/core` and will have the naming format `<comm>.<timestamp>.<pid>.core.gz`.
 The naming format and compression is governed by the script `/usr/local/bin/coredump-compress`.

+Where `<comm>` value in the command name associated with a process. comm value of a running process can be read from `/proc/[pid]/comm` file

 ## 4. Schema Additions